 Introduction

-This document provides an overview of Salesforce entity relationship diagram (ERD) notation and conventions to help you clearly interpret the product data models now available in the architecture gallery at architect.salesforce.com.
+This document provides an overview of Salesforce entity relationship diagram (ERD) notation and conventions to help you clearly interpret the product data models available in the data model gallery.

 An ERD, also known as a data model, is a graphical representation of an information system.
 It shows the relationships among people, objects, places, concepts, and events in that system.
 It is a logical model that conveys the functional structure of data.
 In Salesforce ERDs, entities typically map to an object in the Salesforce database.